-You are in for a treat with this One Pot Italian Pasta Soup recipe.
-I need easy weeknight supper ideas, and I’m betting you do, too.
+You are in for a treat with this one-pot Italian pasta soup recipe.
+I’m always in need of easy weeknight supper ideas, and I’m betting you do, too.

 To be honest, I have a habit of thinking too big.
 Don’t get me wrong; thinking big is awesome!
 But when it comes to being able to pull together an elaborate meal on a busy weeknight?
 Not so much.

 In fact, what usually happens when I make big plans for cooking during the week is that we end up going out.
 My husband travels a lot and eats out at fancy restaurants on a pretty regular basis, so I try to compete with that when he’s home.